JaninaWibker/rpi-configuration-tutorial/README.md

 wins support = yes
 ```

-> Note: Using the `smbtree -U <user>` command you can scan your local network for available smb shares that can be accessed by the given user.
+> Note: Using the `smbtree -U <user>` command you can scan your local network for available SMB shares that can be accessed by the given user.

 ## Domain stuff